 The adventure story follows three young boys who work sorting waste on a Third World rubbish dump and has drawn acclaim from critics.

-mystery he has stumbled upon and falls foul of the authorities in the process.
-Children in his world are expendable and disappear easily, despite the efforts of charity workers such as Father Juilliard and voluntary worker Olivia at the Mission School.
+unravels the mystery he has stumbled upon and falls foul of the authorities in the process.
+Children in his world are expendable and disappear easily, despite the efforts of charity workers such as Father Juilliard and voluntary worker Olivia at

+the Mission School.
 However, these wily and resourceful children, albeit uneducated, show themselves capable of outwitting the adults and solving the riddle.
-They face danger with courage and loyalty and eventually the story resolves itself into a very satisfying
+They face danger with courage and loyalty and eventually the story resolves itself into

 Ummm...The Daily Mail research into the Swedish cases found that they are very minor indeed.
 It seems that the 'crime' is sex by surprise, carrying a penalty of $715, and is related to condom use.
 See